 - In the newly displayed list box, right-click and select "De-select all."

 - Select only the first channel you would like to compare.

-- If you wish to only export between the timing markers, change the "Samples to Export" from "All time" to "Between Timing Markers: A1 - A2"
+- If you want to only export between the timing markers, change the "Samples to Export" from "All time" to "Between Timing Markers: A1 - A2."

 - The CSV settings may vary if your capture contained an analog channel.
-This will not matter, and skip any settings that are not available Use the following CSV settings: Include column headings Comma delimited Use timestamps [s] Output one column for every bit Output one row per change
+That will not matter, and you can skip any settings that are not available.
+Use the following CSV settings: Include column headings Comma delimited Use timestamps Output one column for every bit Output one row per change

 - Repeat the process for the second channel.

-Now you should have two csv files which you can open in excel, containing the precise time stamp for every transition.
-There are many different methods for making comparisons between these files, but initially you will need to copy-paste the contents of one file into the other.
-You may want to copy the second file into new rows in the first file, or you may want to paste the contents into the same rows, at the bottom of the first file, most likely moving the transition data into a new column but leaving the timestamps in the first column.
-This will allow you to sort by time stamp.
-From there, you can use excel formulas to calculate the magnitude of the difference in time between the transitions on the two channels.
-Note, if the two clock signals are at different frequencies, or if one channel skips transitions or is in general out of sync with the other, more advanced excel analysis will be required.
+Now you should have two CSV files you can open in Excel, containing the precise timestamp for every transition.
+There are many methods to make comparisons between these files, but initially, you will need to copy-paste the contents of one file to the other.
+You may want to copy the second file into new rows in the first file, or you may want to paste the contents into the same rows at the bottom of the first file, most likely moving the transition data into a new column but leaving the timestamps in the first column.
+That will allow you to sort by timestamp.
+From there, you can use Excel formulas to calculate the magnitude of the difference in time between the transitions on the two channels.
+Note: If the two clock signals are at different frequencies or if one channel skips transitions or is, in general, out of sync with the other, a more advanced Excel analysis will be required.
 Feel free to contact us for advice.

 trello ID: 55f0ec2ac2f7b3b0cbe32c4e